-- Harm a child or vulnerable adult, - Cause a child or vulnerable adult to be harmed, - Put a child or vulnerable adult at risk of harm, - Attempt to harm a child or vulnerable adult, - Incite another to harm a child or vulnerable adult.
+- Put a child or vulnerable adult at risk of harm. - Attempt to harm a child or vulnerable adult, - Incite another to harm a child or vulnerable adult.

 To ensure compliance with the DBS referral rules, we have processes in place to ensure that all staff are aware of the legal duty to make a DBS referral where necessary and know the process for doing so.